13 Jul – 23 Sep 18

 Private view 12 Jul

-Blurring the boundary between indoors and outdoors, Indirect Sunlight will see NOW Gallery populated with a series of playful sculptures.
+This exhibition blurs the boundary indoors and outdoors, Indirect Sunlight will see NOW Gallery populated with a series of playful sculptures.
 Arched forms derived from monastery cloisters and clipped topiary will provide a lightweight modular structure from which colourful and patterned printed fabric will hang.
 These arches will be carefully placed throughout the space and visitors will be encouraged to move freely through the sculptures, causing the fabric to respond to their movement.
 Small, golden ceramic elements will dot the arched structures like fruits or budding blossom and as visitors venture further, a ceramic water fountain will be revealed.

 The dreamlike quality of the fountain will be in opposition to a series of functional benches and work tables installed throughout the exhibition.
 These will house materials for visitors to evolve the installation – to pot up plants, to sow seeds and to place their seedlings within the landscape of the ‘garden’.
 The activity of planting will bring a new dimension to the gallery, transforming the space into an inside garden where visitors will be able to contribute to the metaphorical garden space with its fluttering arches and ceramic objects.